Conjuring Semantic Similarity: Discussion and Limitations

 \section{Discussion and Limitations}

 Our method has several limitations.
-First, imageries might indeed not be sufficient to fully capture the meaning of certain expressions, such as mathematical abstractions (like `imaginary numbers') and metaphysical concepts (like `conscience').
+Our work does not, nor is it meant to, provide a superior, general-purpose metric for computing semantic similarity (\textit{e.g.} for applications such as retrieval).
+Indeed, imageries might indeed not be sufficient to fully capture the meaning of certain expressions, such as mathematical abstractions (like `imaginary numbers') and metaphysical concepts (like `conscience').
 Furthermore, many modern diffusion models use a pre-trained text-encoder to pre-process textual prompts.
 This means that representation structures obtained from the diffusion model outputs would be bottle-necked by those learnt by the text encoder.
+The meanings of textual expressions can often be ambiguous or open to multiple (subjective) interpretations.
+Our method does not resolve this linguistic ambiguity, since generated images are conditioned on the same potentially ambiguous text they are meant to clarify.
+Instead, it simply reveals which visual interpretation the model has associated with that expression.

-However, this limitation can be mitigated by the development of better encoders, such as those based on LLMs \citep{behnamghader2024llm2vec}.
-Additionally, these encoder-based (vector) representations are often difficult to interpret, while our proposed method offers a way to visualize and interpret the learnt semantic similarities between textual expressions.
-Lastly, computation costs also remain a key limitation of our method, since it requires several inference passes through the diffusion model to compute a single semantic similarity score, mitigated only partially by the conclusions of our ablation study on required number of iterations.
+Finally, computation costs also remain a key limitation of our method, since it requires several inference passes through the diffusion model to compute a single semantic similarity score, mitigated only partially by the conclusions of our ablation study on the required number of iterations.

 Nevertheless, our method is the first to show that textual representations can be meaningfully compared for diffusion models by ``grounding" them in the space of conjured images.
 We introduce the first method for evaluating semantic alignment of text-conditioned diffusion models.
 In particular, our work enables not only qualifying (via visual `explanations'), but also quantifying the alignment of this resulting semantic space with that of human annotators.
-Our method also enable fine-grained analysis of the failure modes of existing diffusion models, pinpointing specific areas where they align poorly with human annotators.
+Our method also enables fine-grained analysis of the failure modes of existing diffusion models, pinpointing specific areas where they align poorly with human annotators.
 Our general framework of conjuring semantic similarity is applicable to the broader class of image generative models, and we leave the exploration of applications beyond diffusion models to future work.